davidavdav/ROCAnalysis.jl/README.md

 Receiver Operating Characteristic Analysis functions for evaluation probabilistic binary classifiers.
 Allows efficient plotting of ROC curves, and many more things.

-Please note there is an alternative implementation under [the same name](https://github.com/diegozea/ROC.jl), and support for ROC analysis also exists in [MLBase](https://github.com/lindahua/MLBase.jj).
+Please note there is an alternative implementation under [a similar name](https://github.com/diegozea/ROC.jl), and support for ROC analysis also exists in [MLBase](https://github.com/lindahua/MLBase.jl).

 Our implementation is more geared towards:
  - large amounts of data, with efficient ROC statistics calculation